qmonmous/Blog-Gatsby.js/src/content/learning.1.md

 - try them in a **tool/project** with the **help of Google** to solve your problem,
 - so you can be able to quickly **scale your knowledge** to any other tool.

-### Focus on understanding the concepts...
+### b.
+Focus on understanding the concepts...

 I think you should focus on understanding concepts first.
 The idea is to get that transversal knowledge that can scale to any tool.
 However, it's often difficult for some people to get the idea behind mathematical concepts for example.
 The main reason why is that most of these concepts are abstract.
 Moreover, we cannot experience it like we would to understand other abstract concepts like love or pain for example.
 But the neural thought patterns you are creating are real and concrete.
 Maths can become some kind of real to you if you practice and keep coming back to the notion.

-### ...but try to implement in a little project and assess your knowledge
+### c. ...but try to implement in a little project and assess your knowledge

 It is also very interesting to learn with a tool, as you can try to implement what you're learning in a little project.
 It allows you to assess your knowledge and to show the world your way to use it - strong of your personal background.